FarhanShares/laravel-mediaman/README.md

 -----
 ## Collections
 MediaMan provides collections to bundle your media for better management.
-Use `FarhanShares\MediaMan\Models\MediaCollection` to deal with collection.
+Use `FarhanShares\MediaMan\Models\MediaCollection` to deal with media collections.
 ### Create collection
 Collections are created on thy fly if it doesn't exist while uploading file.
 ```php